-This draft describes the necessary IS-IS extensions that need to be introduced for Segment Routing.
+This draft describes the necessary IS-IS extensions that need to be introduced for Segment Routing operating on an MPLS data-plane.

 Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].